webix-hub/angular2-demo/README.md

 }
 ```

-webix.ui call, inside of class constructor, inits the Webix view.
-You can use any webix component and options here.
+`webix.ui` call inside of a class constructor initializes a Webix view.
+You can use any Webix component and options here.
 A single Angular component can host a single Webix component or a layout with multiple Webix components.

-ngOnInit handler is used to resize component to the parent contains size ( it is not necessary if you are using fixed sizes in the webix.ui config )
+`ngOnInit` handler is used to resize a component to the parent container size (it is not necessary if you use fixed sizes in the `webix.ui` config)

-ngOnDestroy is used to clean the memory after the view is disposed of.
+`ngOnDestroy` is used to clean the memory after the view is disposed of.

 ### Loading data into Webix component

 Webix component can load data directly from the server side.
-So, the component can work without data providers infrastructure.
+So, the component can work without data providers' infrastructure.

-If necessary, same as for normal Angular components, you can use @Input attributes or data services to provide a data for the component.
+If necessary, you can use `@Input` attributes or data services to provide a data for the component, the same as for normal Angular components.
-In both cases, the data must be set through "data" property of the component.
-Such way of data setting support both raw data objects and promises of data objects
+In both cases, the data must be set through the "data" property of the component.
+This way of data setting supports both raw data objects and promises of data objects.

 **app/services/film.ts**
 ```js